lcolladotor/lcolladotorsource/content/publication/2023_10_TREG/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: ["deconvolution"]
-publishDate: '2022-04-28T00:00:00Z'
+publishDate: '2023-10-16T00:00:00Z'
 publication_types:
-- '3'
+- '2'
-abstract: Next-generation sequencing technologies have facilitated data-driven identification of gene sets with different features including genes with stable expression, cell-type specific expression, or spatially variable expression.
-Here, we aimed to define and identify a new class of \"control\" genes called Total RNA Expression Genes (TREGs), which correlate with total RNA abundance in heterogeneous cell types of different sizes and transcriptional activity.
-We provide a data-driven method to identify TREGs from single cell RNA-sequencing (RNA-seq) data, available as an R/Bioconductor package at https://bioconductor.org/packages/TREG.
-We demonstrated the utility of our method in the postmortem human brain using multiplex single molecule fluorescent in situ hybridization (smFISH) and compared candidate TREGs against classic housekeeping genes.
-We identified _AKT3_ as a top TREG across five brain regions, especially in the dorsolateral prefrontal cortex.
+abstract: "We define and identify a new class of control genes for next-generation sequencing called total RNA expression genes (TREGs), which correlate with total RNA abundance in cell types of different sizes and transcriptional activity.
+We provide a data-driven method to identify TREGs from single-cell RNA sequencing data, allowing the estimation of total amount of RNA when restricted to quantifying a limited number of genes.
+We demonstrate our method in postmortem human brain using multiplex single-molecule fluorescent in situ hybridization and compare candidate TREGs against classic housekeeping genes.
+We identify AKT3 as a top TREG across five brain regions."
-publication: ''
+publication: '*Genome Biology*'
-doi: 10.1101/2022.04.28.489923
+doi: 10.1186/s13059-023-03066-w
 links:
 - name: Preprint
   url: https://www.biorxiv.org/content/10.1101/2022.04.28.489923v1